How to Get Your Outdoor Living Space Right the First Time

 Are you hosting big dinners?
 Do you want a quiet spot for morning coffee?
 Do your kids need somewhere to hang out with friends?
 Is a fire pit a priority?

-When couples walk through the yard with us, they often have different priorities.
+When our clients walk through the yard with us, they often have different priorities.
 That's fine.
 We just need to know about all of them upfront so we can design something that works for everyone.

 Once we understand how you want to use the space, we draw everything to scale.
 The dining table, lounge chairs, grill, fire pit.
 All of it goes into the plan at actual size so you can see if everything fits before construction starts.